openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 Create issues from the **Issue manager**, available from both the manager dashboard and the sidebar.

->[!Warning]
+> [!Warning]
->Do not use volume 0, issue 0.
+> Do not use volume 0, issue 0.
 Imported articles with no volume and issue number are assigned there by default, so it is best to keep this volume clear.

 For more information, see: [Issue management](../issues-volumes-and-collections/index.md)

 ## Stage 5

-### Adding webcontent
+### Adding web content

-You may wish to add additional pages with information to your website, such as journal policies, author guidelines, an about page etc. Additional, custom pages can be created through the **Content manager** page, which is found on the manager dashboard.
+You may wish to add additional pages with information to your website, such as journal policies, author guidelines, or an about page.
+Additional, custom pages can be created through the **Content manager** page, which is found on the manager dashboard.

-1. To read more about adding pages, see: [Content manager](../journal-management/janeway-content-manager.md)
+- To read more about adding pages, see: [Content manager](../journal-management/janeway-content-manager.md)
-2. To read more about editing the navbar, see: [Navigation](../journal-management/navigation.md)
+- To read more about editing the navbar, see: [Navigation](../journal-management/navigation.md)
-3. To read more about configuring the journal homepage, see: [Journal homepage customisation](../journal-management/homepage-customisation.md)
+- To read more about configuring the journal homepage, see: [Journal homepage customisation](../journal-management/homepage-customisation.md)
-4. To read more about adding news items, see: [News manager](../journal-management/news-manager.md)
+- To read more about adding news items, see: [News manager](../journal-management/news-manager.md)

->[!TIP]
+> [!TIP]
->If a change is not visible on the website and you are certain you clicked **Save** where appropriate, try [clearing your cache](../journal-management/clearing-the-cache.md).
+> If a change is not visible on the website and you are certain you clicked **Save** where appropriate, try [clearing your cache](../journal-management/clearing-the-cache.md).

 ### Adding an accessibility statement